Dry Needling Twin Oaks, MO

 Trigger Point Dry Needling in Twin Oaks, MO | Axes Physical Therapy

 Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our licensed and knowledgeable physical and occupational in Twin Oaks, MO act as part of your team to develop a personalized treatment plan with a proven track record of success.
-We’ve committed our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, dominating your local pickleball league, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Contact an experienced Twin Oaks, MO physical therapist online or call the location most convenient for you.
+At Axes, our licensed and skilled physical in Twin Oaks, MO act as part of your team to design a customized treatment plan with a proven track record of success.
+We’ve pledged our practice to positive patient outcomes and getting you back to the activities you love most, whether that backward kicks on a soccer field, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
+Reach out to a knowledgeable Twin Oaks, MO physical therapist online or call the location closest to you.

 Services Offered